Aurelian-C/React-Summary_App/src/markdowns/04_Rendering_list_&_conditional_content/Rendering_lists_of_data.md

 For each array item, you will need to specify a `key`.
 Usually, you will want to use an ID from the database as a `key`.
 Keys let React keep track of each item’s place in the list even if the list changes.

+You will learn:

+- How to render components from an array using JavaScript’s `map()`
+- How to render only specific components using JavaScript’s `filter()`
+- When and why to use React keys

 ## Rendering data from arrays

 Let say that you have a list of content: